brightspot/community/README.md

 - Enjoy the freedom to evolve the platform as you need with a framework that's designed to extend and support myriad use cases.
 Not only can you build your own domain model and site, but you can also heavily customize the CMS itself.
 - Leverage REST and GraphQL APIs, including APIs for managing data (Content Management APIs) and for delivering data to the front end (Content Delivery APIs), are already built into the platform.
 - Troubleshoot issues and improve performance with debugging tools that allow you to access the data directly in SQL or any database you’re using, or use the interface to query data using the syntax that you would use with the DAL APIs.

-# Brightspot Development Community

-Connect with other developers using Brightspot and tap into a vibrant community of experts.
-Ask questions, share ideas, and join the community today to start developing with confidence.